Rick Strahl's Weblog

 Dotnet Sign is Much Better

 I've been using this new workflow for a couple of weeks now, and it has made signing a lot faster than Signtool.
 It appears that binaries are locally hashed and only the hash data is sent to the server result in much faster processing times.
-Average processing with Signtool was around 5 seconds per file, it's now down under 1 second per file - a huge improvement in packaging performance.
+Average processing with Signtool was around well over 5 seconds per file, it's now down under 1 second per file - a huge improvement in packaging performance.

 Microsoft's own documentation now also uses the Digicert timestamp server instead of the Microsoft one that has been failing for me on a regular basis.
 Using the DigitCert timestamp server I haven't had any signing failures in the last two weeks.